 Through their membership in PEN Worldwide, Central Offices from member countries exchange best practices, maintain international contacts to support international commerce and trading, as well as hold trainee and trainer exchanges.

 The concept is developed by PEN Worldwide in partnership with the national Central Offices and with local education and training institutions in participating countries.
 A national Central Office is established in each participating country to examine the needs of the local environment and create a tailored plan for the delivery of the concept.
 In addition, it adapts the curriculum to meet the national education standards in terms of competences.
 Training is also adapted to suit the different target groups according to age, social and educational background and best practices to constantly improve the concept are shared within the international network.

 Good Practice Award in youth entrepreneurship

-At the Good Practice-Policy Forum held in Turin, Italy in March 2016, the European Training Foundation (ETF) awarded EUROPEN-PEN International and the Practice Enterprise concept their top rating, 3 stars, as well as one of the four internationally recognized Good Practices in youth business skills and entrepreneurship training.
+At the Good Practice-Policy Forum held in Turin, Italy in March 2016, the European Training Foundation (ETF) awarded PEN Worldwide (EUROPEN-PEN International) and the Practice Enterprise concept their top rating, 3 stars, as well as one of the four internationally recognized Good Practices in youth business skills and entrepreneurship training.